 Additionally, the quantitative research technique lends more legitimacy to the researcher's interpretations and degree of confidence in the results.
 Bivariate and multivariate statistical techniques offer the benefit of enabling the researcher to assessand control variables (Edwards, 1998).
-These statistical approaches aid in the description of relationships nd in determing, is not permitted. in an easily understandable manner and in determining the strength and validity of any stated link (Cowan, 1990).
+These statistical approaches aid in the description of relationships nd in deter BDUL RAZAN in an easily understandable manner and in determining the strength and validity of any stated link (Cowan, 1990).